w7sst/MorseRunner/.github/CONTRIBUTING.md

 Github has tools to facilitate code reviews.
 We need to find and adopt these tools and perhaps setup a automated processes if possible.

-1. **Code refactoring** is encouraged and should alway be performed independent of feature development or bug fixing.
+1. **Code refactoring** is encouraged and should always be performed independent of feature development or bug fixing.
 If working on a feature and you discover a refactoring opportunity, please do this refactoring using a separate feature branch before completing